 We’re always looking for ways to improve the things around us; ourselves, our homes, our job performance, but rarely are all the changes we wish to make feasible.
 Obviously, a lot of other factors play into our ability to make the desired adjustments to our lives that we want to make, but at least fifty percent of the time our lack of change comes from budgetary restrictions.
 These days, there’s not often a lot of extra money lying around that couldn’t be better spent elsewhere, so we deny ourselves the new hairstyle we want or the new furniture we’ve been eyeing at the local store.

 However, there are a lot of ways to get around the lack of money we have available for intense expenditures, even when it comes to home repairs.
-There are plenty of inexpensive ways to spruce up our homes without spending hundreds, or even thousands of dollars.
+There are a great deal of inexpensive ways to spruce up our homes without spending hundreds, or even thousands of dollars.

 Small Changes Add Up

-Paint – Paint is a great way to change the face of a room while spending less than a hundred dollars.
+Paint –Paint is a great way to change the face of room while spending less than a hundred dollars.
 Most rooms required two to three cans of paint, and many of the major brands cost less than thirty dollars a can.
 Get adventurous with your colors, paint an accent wall, or even spruce up the baseboards and the ceiling.
-You’d be surprised how differently a room can look with
+You’d be surprised how differently a room can look with some fresh paint.

-Flowers – Go to your local farmer’s market and pick up some fresh flowers.
+Flowers –Go to your local farmer’s market and pick up some fresh flowers.
 They won’t last forever, but nothing brightens a room quite like a pretty arrangement in a lovely vase.
-It’s certainly not a long-term sprucing solution, but it’s a great way to make the house look a bit homier in a pinch.
+It’s certainly not a long-term sprucing solution, but it’s a great way to make the house look a bit more homey in a pinch.

-Knick-Knacks – If you shop properly, you can make a hundred dollars go a long way when you’re purchasing little tchotchkes for your house.
+Knick-Knacks –If you shop properly, you can make a hundred dollars go a long way when you’re purchasing little tchotchkes for you house.
 If you head to your local discount store, like HomeGoods or TJ Maxx you can stock up on cute candles, great silk floral arrangements, figurines, or throw pillows for very little money.

 It isn’t hard to make small changes, every so often.
-Before you know it, all of your small efforts will add up and you’ll be looking at your home with fresh eyes.
-Some changes don’t have to cost everything in your savings account to be beautiful.
+Before you know it, all of your small efforts will add up and you’ll be looking at your home through fresh eyes.
+Home changes don’t have to cost everything in your savings account to be beautiful.
 Save your money for bigger and better things and watch the changes add up.